-Stress distribution of customized abutment material and angles in dental implant systems: A finite element analysis
+Stress distribution of customized abutment material and angles in dental implant systems: A finite element study

 Abstract

-Aim: Dental implants and abutments are often made from titanium for its biocompatibility and excellent material properties.
-However, in patients with thin gingival biotypes, titanium abutment margins may be visible and aesthetically unpleasing.
-This study aims to use finite element analysis to evaluate stress distribution in implant components, restoration materials, and biological tissues for implants placed at different angles using various customized abutment materials.
+Aim: This study aims to use finite element analysis to evaluate stress distribution in implant components, restoration materials, and biological tissues for implants placed at different angles using various customized abutment materials.

 Full text article